POSSIBILITY OF DIVINE REVELATION

 An essentially supernatural truth is not against reason.
 However, it is above reason and, therefore, is fittingly called a “mystery,” a theological mystery.
 Now, the divine revelation of theological mysteries is possible if (a) such mysteries in fact exist, and (b) there is nothing incongruous about such truths being revealed to man.

 That theological mysteries exist, or that there are realities above the human reason to grasp, is clear enough.
-If there are mysteries even in the physical world (“mysteries of science”), how can we presume that there would be no mysteries about divine realities that are outside the reach of our senses and reasoning powers?
+If there are mysteries even in the physical world (“mysteries of science”), how can we presume that there would be no mysteries about divine realities that are outside the reach of our senses and our reason?
 Is not God infinite, and therefore boundless in being and in truth?
 If the human mind is finite and limited in its ability to discover hidden truths, and God is infinite in Being, then it is logical to think that there are realities about God that would be above the human mind to discover on its own.

 Also, there is nothing incongruous about essentially supernatural truths being revealed to man.
-Rationalists and naturalist philosophers claim that essentially supernatural truths, or so-called mysteries of faith, are unsuitable objects for our intellect to grasp, and therefore unfitting for God to reveal.
+Rationalists and naturalists claim that essentially supernatural truths, or so-called mysteries of faith, are unsuitable objects for our intellect to grasp, and therefore unfitting for God to reveal.
 However, this is not true because the human intellect is made for knowing truth, and truth is the formal object of the human intellect.
 The only thing that is really against reason is falsity, or things that contain a logical inconsistency or internal contradiction.
 But theological mysteries, although above the natural ability of reason to discover, are neither false nor logically inconsistent, which means that they are neither against reason nor contrary to reason.
 Therefore, they are not unsuitable, but fitting objects for God to reveal in a supernatural revelation.

 The Possibility of Divine Revelation was affirmed by Vatican I